 You might even say what you had to eat today, or yesterday; or, you might simply write down everything you eat for the next two days and present it here.

-Don’t suddenly start eating healthy to make yourself look good, just be yourself, or I might never be able to figure out why you’re sick.
+Don’t suddenly start eating healthy to make yourself look good, just be yourself.